Best Toys For Crawling Babies – Mom’s Favorite Toys To Encourage Baby To Crawl

 Here’s what you can do to encourage your baby to get on all fours and discover crawling:

-• Seated play – sitting unassisted (when the baby is ready!) helps to develop strong abdominal and back muscles which are necessary for crawling.
+- Seated play – sitting unassisted (when the baby is ready!) helps to develop strong abdominal and back muscles which are necessary to build crawling skills.
 Over time baby will learn to lean forward, stay in plank pose, rock back & forth, and finally move forward.

 Remember about child-proofing your home for your little crawler.
 Get down on all fours yourself and look around for any hazards.
 Remove obstacles and breakables from baby’s path.
 Gate off the stairs, both top and bottom.